jhasantanu9/Optimizing-Healthcare-Delivery-through-Data-Analysis/README.md

 ### Data Collection and Preparation

-- **Data Source:** Synthetic data on ~1,000 patients of Massachusetts General Hospital from 2011-2022, including patient demographics, insurance coverage, and medical encounters & procedures.
+- **Data Source:** Data on ~1,000 patients of Massachusetts General Hospital from 2011-2022, including patient demographics, insurance coverage, and medical encounters & procedures.
 - **Preparation:** Cleaned and organized the data to ensure accuracy and consistency based on the provided data dictionary in Excel.

 ### Data Analysis